Analytic AC conductivities from holography: Introduction

 Momentum dissipation exists in real-world materials.
 Without any momentum dissipation, the DC conductivity for finite density systems is divergent.
 A simple way to introduce momentum dissipation is by adding axions (massless scalar fields) in the system \cite{Andrade:2013gsa,Davison:2014lua,Baggioli:2021xuv}.
 We consider zero density systems for simplicity.
 Since the momentum dissipation introduces another scale, the system has a nontrivial temperature dependence for the planar black hole.
 In the extremal limit, the IR geometry may have an AdS$_2$ factor or be a hyperscaling-violating geometry.

-In this manuscript, we add momentum dissipation in zero density systems that are closely related to maximal gauged supergravities.
-We obtain a number of analytic solutions of the AC conductivity in an AdS$_5$ system and a one-parameter family of AdS$_4$ systems.
+In this paper, we add momentum dissipation in zero density systems that are closely related to solutions of maximal gauged supergravities.
+Zero density matter without quasiparticles arises at some quantum critical points in condensed matter systems \cite{Hartnoll:2016apf}.
+One example is graphene, or electrons on a honeycomb lattice at a density of one electron per site.
+Another example is ultracold atoms in optical lattices with one atom for each minimum of the periodic potential.
+Zero density systems are particle-hole symmetric, and have electrical conductivity due to pair production.
+The gravity dual to zero density systems is neutral black holes.

+We obtain a number of analytic solutions of the AC conductivity in an AdS$_5$ system and dilatonic AdS$_4$ and AdS$_5$ systems.
+Especially, the solutions at zero temperature clearly reveal branch cuts, delta functions, and gaps in certain regions of parameter space, and these features are challenging to infer numerically.
 Analyticity properties of the retarded current-current correlator $G_R(\omega)$ are studied.
 At finite temperature, there are poles in the lower-half complex $\omega$-plane.
 When the extremal limit is taken, the poles will become branch cuts via different moving patterns.
-Finally, as a byproduct, an $R$-current correlator in SYM theory on a sphere at finite temperature is analytically calculated.
+Finally, as a by-product, an R-current correlator in SYM theory on a sphere at finite temperature is analytically calculated.

+In Sec.~\ref{sec:emda}, we describe the model in a general framework.
+In Sec.~\ref{sec:schw5}, we obtain an analytic solution of the AC conductivity for the planar Schwarzschild-AdS$_5$ black hole with momentum dissipation.
+In Sec.~\ref{sec:ads4}, we consider a one-parameter family of AdS$_4$ systems at both zero and finite temperatures.
+In Sec.~\ref{sec:ads5}, we consider a one-parameter family of AdS$_5$ systems.
+In Sec.~\ref{sec:R-current}, we obtain an R-current correlator in SYM theory.
+In Sec.~\ref{sec:sum}, we conclude.